mallory/e2ee/draft-e2ee.md

 End-user expectations
 =====================

-While the formal definition and properties of an E2EE system relate to communication security, they do not draw from a comprehensive threat model or speak to what users expect from E2EE communication.
-It is in this context that some E2EE designs and architectures may ultimately run contrary to user expectations of E2EE systems {{GEC-EU}}.
-Although some system designs do not directly violate "the math" of encryption algorithms, they do so by implicating and weakening other important aspects of an E2EE _system_.
+While the formal definition and properties of an end-to-end encrypted system relate to communication security, they do not draw from a comprehensive threat model or speak to what users expect from end-to-end encrypted communication.
+It is in this context that some designs and architectures of end-to-end encryption may ultimately run contrary to user expectations of end-to-end encrypted systems {{GEC-EU}}.
+Although some system designs do not directly violate "the math" of encryption algorithms, they do so by implicating and weakening other important aspects of an end-to-end encrypted _system_.

 A conversation is confidential
 ------------------------------

-Users talking to one another in an E2EE system should be the only ones that know what they are talking about {{RFC7624}}.
+Users talking to one another in an end-to-end encrypted system should be the only ones that know what they are talking about {{RFC7624}}.
 People have the right to data privacy as defined in international human rights law and within the right to free expression and to hold opinions is inferred the right to whisper, whether or not they are using digital communications or walking through a field.

 Providers are trustworthy
 -------------------------